 Migrating delta data after an upgrade

-The Delta Data Migration utility is used in the last stage of the upgrade process to move data that was created or changed after copying the production database from your production server to the staging server.
+The Delta Data Migration Tool is used in the last stage of the upgrade process to move data that was created or changed after copying the production database from your production server to the staging server.

 Delta data refers to any data changes that occurred on the production server during the upgrade of the staging server.
 Using the staged upgrade method, a staging server is created as an exact copy of the production server at a specific point in time.
 Then, the active applications on the staging server can be upgraded to the target versions without affecting the current production server.
 While the staging server is being upgraded, the production server continues to run.
 Then, changes that occurred on the current production database while the staging server was being upgraded are applied.
 After validation, the staging server becomes the new production server.
 This greatly minimizes production server downtime, because the production server needs to be taken offline only long enough to perform the delta data migration to move the latest data onto the staging server.

 Review the following prerequisites before you start delta data migration: